ahtrahdis7/ahtrahdis7/README.md

 ### Hi there 👋, I'm a

-- ML and DL enthusiast
+- ML and DL Enthusiast
-- MERN Stack developer
+- MERN Stack Developer
-- React Native developer
+- React Native Developer
 #### Currently working on NLP Models for Text Classification.
 #### Conversational AI interests me the most.
 <!--